Skip to content

 Scattered Support

-Information is spread across multiple websites, groups and organisations, making navigation overwhelming.
+Information is spread across multiple websites, groups and organisations, making support harder to navigate.

 Icon label